In the on-going war to increase customer loyalty, where should you focus your customer experience efforts?

 our NPS scores are off the chart when we offer this type of product…Everything about the experience of flying on an aircraft with seatback TV is better.
 The food is better on our aircraft with seatback TVs, literally, the food is better [due to the halo effect]

 IFEs cost more upfront and in fuel to fly around but as an Excitement attribute they are worth it in terms of loyalty, and, I’m guessing, the slightly higher seat price they can charge for planes with an IFE system.

 The biggest problem with Excitement Attributes is clear from these examples.
 They don’t stay exciting forever.
 In fact they almost always have a use by date so you cannot rely on them long term.
 But while they last they can be real drivers of customer loyalty.

-So then the question is how do you find these attributes and ensure that you are delivering on them for your clients?
+The question is: how do you find these attributes and ensure that you are delivering on them for your clients?

-The chart above shows some of the ways that you can identify old and new attributes of all three types.
+The chart above shows some of the ways that you can identify old and new attributes.
 If you are using the Net Promoter Score® approach then you have some additional tools at your command.

 These attributes can typically come from any of your customers but those around the 6-8 scores will probably provide most of the relevant information in this area.

 Again, extract all of your comments and review for themes as you did for the Hygiene attributes.

 Look to Promoter comments for potential insights in this area.
 Often these are the customers to which you are most aligned and who are most engaged with your brand so they can provide some excellent insights into what other, similar, customers would find exciting.